 - 10. To help remove crosstalk noise, set the analyzer as follows: - a.
-Press (AVG) AVERAGING ON AVERAGING FACTOR and enter at least four times more averages than desired during the device measurement. - b.
-Press (CAL) MORE ALTERNATE A and B to eliminate one crosstalk path. - 11.
-To measure the calibration standard, press:
+Press (Avg) AVERAGING ON AVERAGING FACTOR and enter at least four times more averages than desired during the device measurement.

+11. To measure the calibration standard, press:

-(CAL) RESUME CAL SEQUENCE ISOL'N STD
+(Cal) RESUME CAL SEQUENCE ISOL'N STD